Great news. As of December 15, Operation

 an inopportune moment; it was because you were an evil supporter of an evil dictator.

-Getting rid of anyone who was a member of the Ba’ath Party gave the new Iraq a
+Getting rid of anyone who was a member of the Ba’ath Party gave the new Iraq Baghdad

 Second things second, Iraqi Society was a